 Clinical Data & Post Marketing Follow-up

-Most medical device companies that currently sell CE-marked medical devices are getting nervous thinking about implementation of EU-MDR compliance and new certification.
+Most medical device manufacturers that currently sell CE-marked medical devices are getting nervous thinking about implementation of EU-MDR compliance and new certification.
 Especially related to the necessity to present sufficient clinical evidence to support the general safety and performance requirements.
 The Medical Devices Regulation applicable as of 26 May 2020 will significantly raise the bar for clinical data.

 Among the new requirements: